Skip to content

 proxy:

-load_balancer: round_robin # For even distribution
+load_balancer: round-robin # For even distribution

 Conclusion